sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 -   The time that this particular process took during this phase.

-**Note**
+> [!NOTE]
-If an application has more than one window, the same process can receive more than one notification.
+> If an application has more than one window, the same process can receive more than one notification.

 **Typical Influencing Factors**